ngozzi/epydemix-dashboard/README.md

 - Propose an extension or improvement, please open an [issue](https://github.com/ngozzi/epydemix-dashboard/issues) or [pull request](https://github.com/ngozzi/epydemix-dashboard/pulls).
 - Fork this repository and build your own dashboard for your simulation model — we encourage creative reuse!
 - Help with documentation, bug fixes, or general improvements.

-For guidance, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines (or open an issue if you need help getting started).

 ## License